snehzx/backend-cohort-assignments/README.md

 # backend-cohort-assignments
-dumping all assignments of cohort here
+dumping all backend assignments of cohort here